dkbnz/dotfiles/README.md

 Some functions defined in `src/.functions` are for the management of these dotfiles.
 - `dot DOTFILES...`: Add specified file(s) to version control.
 This will move the file(s) to the `src/` directory, preserving the directory structure from the user's `$HOME` directory.
 File(s) will then be symlinked back to maintain functionality.
 - `updot`: Pull the latest dotfiles, update links and source `~/.bashrc` to use the latest changes.
-- `endot`: Create a tar of all files in `src_sensitive` and encrypt them using gpg.
+- `endot`: Create a tar of all files in `sensitive` and encrypt them using gpg.
 Resulting file is `encrypted.tar.gz.gpg`
 - `dedot`: Perform the inverse of `endot`, provided the user has the required private key.

 ## Notes